 To navigate from one item to a set of related items.
-Drilling typically involves navigating up and down through the levels in a hierarchy.
-When selecting data, you can expand or collapse a hierarchy by drilling down or up in it, respectively.
+Drilling typically involves navigating up and down through a level (or levels) in a hierarchy.
+When selecting data, you expand a hierarchy when you drill down in it, and you collapse a hierarchy when you drill up in it.